zysoong/breezerun/CONTRIBUTING.md

 If you have questions about contributing, feel free to open an issue for discussion.

-Thank you for contributing to Open Claude UI!
+Thank you for contributing to Open Claude Pilot!